Organizations Quick Start

 As the organization Owner, invite a new member:

-In your organization vault, open the Manage tab and select the Invite User button:
+In your organization vault, open the Members tab and select the Invite member button:

-Enter the Email of your second member, which should match the email they signed up for Bitwarden with.
-You can also choose the user type and access controls assigned to this user, including which collections they can access.
+In the Role tab, enter the Email of your second member, which should match the email they signed up for Bitwarden with.
+Then, select a Member role.

 Select Save to send the invitation to the designated email address.